murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Obtain access to run command line arguments in Linux, Macos either via Work Computer or personal laptop.
 - Create a Jenkins job that polls a Code repository in Stash or Git for a change, when there is a change have the job write 'Your repository has been changed!'
 - Amend the same job that polled the repo, to pull the code down locally.
+- Amend your very first jenkins job that displays `Hello Barclays`  to also pull information from a website using curl command.
+If it is windows, you will need to download powershell and do the equivalent command.
+- Have the Jenkins job say `Hello Barclays`  and also `The time is ` and add the time value that you pull in a curl command.
+I.e. your curl job should pull the time from a website or google page that displays it.

 - Create a jenkins job to write some html to file, ensure that you can click on the file and open it: example html below.